Understanding SEM

 The system will show 2 options, “Start with Keywords” and “Start with a website”.
 By entering keywords or websites, the system will automatically analyse the related keywords for you.
 Take Kick Ads as an example.
 The most relevant to our business is “SEM Agency” and “Digital Marketing Agency”.
 Then click Get Result.

-Remember, the region and language setting that you see from the Red box must be set correctly because all the data will be generated based on this setting.
-The “SEM Agency” and “Digital Marketing Agency” are shown in the orange box and the blue box shows the new keywords suggested by the system.
-Keyword Planner provides the keyword’s monthly searches (Avg.
-Monthly searches), competition, and the suggested bids for the first search result page.
-This allows you to have a better budget plan.
-Honestly, the data is not very accurate (especially Avg.
-Monthly Searches), sometimes it can be several times different from the actual, and the data generated from Keyword Planner can be different if you are using different accounts to check sometimes.
-Therefore, I don’t rely on this data much.
-If you see any improvement, please let me know…
+Please ensure that the region and language settings in the red box are correctly set, as all the data will be generated based on these settings.
+In the orange box, you can see “SEM Agency” and “Digital Marketing Agency,” while the blue box displays new keyword suggestions provided by the system.
+Keyword Planner provides information such as the average monthly searches, competition level, and suggested bids for the first search result page.
+This information can help you plan your budget more effectively.
+However, it’s important to note that the data, especially the average monthly searches, may not be very accurate and can sometimes differ significantly from the actual figures.
+Additionally, the data generated from Keyword Planner can vary when using different accounts.
+Therefore, I don’t rely heavily on this data.
+If you notice any improvements or discrepancies, please let me know.

-Yes!
-The Google Search Bar is one of the Keyword Research methods that I always use indeed.
-When you enter certain words in Google, the words that appear below the search bar are the most relevant keywords.
-You can also consider adding it to your keywords.
-Of course, if you want to know the approximate bidding, you can do some planning in Keyword Planner.
+Yes, the Google Search Bar is indeed one of the keyword research methods that I always use.
+When you enter certain words in Google, the suggested keywords that appear below the search bar are the most relevant ones.
+You can consider adding those keywords to your list.
+If you want to get an idea of the approximate bidding for those keywords, you can do some planning in Keyword Planner.

 Step 3: Create your Google Ads Search Campaign